SalomonSuspect/WattWatch/README.md

 To start the thundercloud service, navigate to the thundecloud folder and then start the thundercloud server via uv:
 ```
 $ cd thundercloud
-$ uv run uvicorn main:app --reload
+$ uv run uvicorn main:app
 ```

-### Tests
+## Tests
-Unit tests are in the `test folder`.
-To execute the tests have to be executed from the top level of each application.
+Unit tests are in the `test` folde for each application.
+Tests have to be executed from the top level of each application.
 Currently there are only tests for the desktop_app.

 For example to run the tests against the `desktop_app`:
 ```